mukundvarma/denoisify/README.md

 ## Deploy

-The template is set up with docker to deploy the app.
+The template is set up with Docker to deploy the app.

-Build the docker image:
+First build the Docker image.

 ```bash
 docker build -t streamlit-app .
 ```

-Then run the container:
+Then run the container.

 ```bash
 docker run -dp 8501:8501 streamlit-app